 With so much going on, our organization has built an activist billboard that will let everyone know each week how they might help.
 This connects us both to groups that focus on lobbying Congress and those that call for actions at the state Capital.
 Please check out our new HootBoard page through the link on our Web site at DFL51.org.

 We also pick up litter on two streets in Eagan through the city’s Adopt-a-Street Program.
-The first pick up is a few months down the road.
+The next pick up is a few months down the road.
 And, we help out periodically at the Open Door Food Shelf.
-We did that on March 2, but plan to announce other dates soon.
+We did that on March 2 and May 11th, and will announce other dates soon.
 Let us know if either activity interests you and we’ll put you on the right sign-up sheet.

 _____ LETTERS AND SOCIAL MEDIA

 Finally, if you’re a good letter writer, we’re always looking for people to write letters to the editor on local, state and national issues.
 If you’re not, but are willing to pick an occasional letter drafted by someone else, make it your own, and send it in as yours, we need that, too.
 We also always need people tweeting, posting on our Facebook page, or commenting on our web site blog about any of our issues of the day.